 The City's Utility Fund revenues have steadily increased over the past five years.
-However, in FY2020, revenues decreased by about \$1.9 million; with expenses increasing by a similar margin of approximately \$1.9 million.
-The decrease in revenue was primarily due to lower sales in gas & electricity due to milder temperatures throughout the year.
-The major increase in expenditures was a result of issuance costs of the 2020 revenue bond.
+In FY2021, revenues increased by about \$3.6 million; with expenses increasing by a small margin of approximately \$477 thousand.
+The increase in revenue was primarily due to overall increased sales in water, gas & electricity throughout the year.

-The above factors equate to the \$6 million increase in 2020 net position compared with 2019 net position.
+The above factors equate to the \$6 million increase in 2021 net position compared with 2020 net position.